stroiman/obsidian-dev-publish/README.md

 1. I hardcoded my API key in the main.ts file, and publishing a new article worked the first time I tried it.
-1. Before I could try, I had trouble finding my plugin in the list of community plugins.
-This was because I never changed the plugin id, causing it to collide with another experiment already present in my plugins folder.
-   Assigning a new unique the id made the plugin available.
 1. Updating an article did not work.
 The `update` method, which had been mocked in tests, was not implemented.
 The actual code to make the PUT request _was_ in place, it was just the glue, binding the production code to the obsidian `requestUrl` method that was missing.
+1. I updated the manifest to give the plugin a unique ID and helpful name and description.
 1. Once that was fixed, updating articles worked as well.
 1. I realised that the frontmatter property used to save the id of a published article was called `medium-article-id`, which I renamed to `dev-article-id`.